Skip to content

 Step 5: Re Install Caliper and New Brake Pads

 Ceramic Front and Rear brake pads from Hawk Performance.
 As we all know, the primary complaint of many drivers is the issue of excessive dust.
 These pads are manufactured with a unique ceramic composite material to maintain ultra-low dust and low noise while sustaining high friction levels and improved stopping power.
 Hawk Performance was chosen because of its tested performance as a premium disc brake pad that will ensure the complete brake system will work more effectively on the road or track.
-The Hawk pads come with the Gearhead Grease Pak which includes specially designed high temperature brake part lubricant ready for application during the assembly process
+The Hawk pads come with the Gearhead Grease Pak which includes specially designed high temperature brake part lubricant ready for application during the assembly process.

 To install your new Brake Pads into the factory caliper be sure that the pistons inside the caliper itself are compressed to allow the pad to slide freely into the body.
 If the pistons are extended we recommend using a caliper piston compressor to safely push the pistons back into the body.
 Many manufacturers will include grease to apply to the rear of the pad which meets the pistons, this grease can be used on slide pins as well if need be!
 Once the pads are loaded into the caliper you can place the retaining clip which secures the pad and install the the pins in the order they were removed.